limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 ## Algorithmic Approach

-Considered the "smarter" way to crack the cipher (smarter as in much more efficient, less memory-intensive), an algorithmic approach to cracking the Enigma encryption involves the _modular_ math operator.
+Considered the "smarter" way to crack this cipher (smarter as in much more efficient, less memory-intensive), an algorithmic approach to cracking the Enigma encryption involves the _modular_ math operator.
 With this, you determine the length of the message.
-Determining the length of the message allows one to determine if the last character of the encrypted message is an _A_, _B_, _C_, or _D_ cipher table.
+Determining the length of the message allows one to determine if the last character of the encrypted message is an _A_, _B_, _C_, or _D_ index.
 With a series of conditionals, determining this is relatively simple.
-Once determined, you can use the adjacent characters of the last one to determine their respective cipher table identity, and once you are able to assign the encrypted character to either _A_, _B_, _C_, or _D_, you can use the given information that all messages end in `..end..`, and calculate the distance between the encrypted character, and it's respective identity.
+Once determined, you can use the adjacent characters of the last letter or symbol to determine their respective cipher table identities, and once you are able to assign the encrypted character to either _A_, _B_, _C_, or _D_, you can use the given information that all messages end in `..end..`, and calculate the distance between the encrypted character, and it's respective identity.

 For example, if we encrypted the following message, `sample message to encrypt..end..` following the standards of ending in `..end..`, we encrypt it with a key of `35929` and an offset of `0689`.
 The final rotations are
 - _A_: 35 + 0 = `35`